henia00/HADSynthetic/README.md

 ## Tools

 HADSynthetic will provide the tools for interactive asteroseismic modeling of multi-mode radially pulsating HADS and SX Phoenicis stars.
-#### Note that the tools will be available when the database is published.
-Contact the Author if you want to be notified when that happens!

 ## Citing this work